 sometimes witty book reviews

 This is the highly personal account of life as a person of Aboriginal heritage and the state of Australia today.
 As a journalist author of both Aboriginal and white descent, Stan Grant has long been a strong role model for generations following his lead.
 This book, however, is less a journalistic investigation as an articulate critique of the Australian nation’s reckoning with it’s own genocidal past.
-The tag line to this book rings true, is ‘the book that every Australian should read’.
+The tag line to this book rings true, ‘the book that every Australian should read’.

 Born in 1963, Grant was raised during the tail-end of the White Australia Policy.
 His first book The Tears of Strangers (2013) is memoir focusing on the political and social changes that Aboriginal and Torres Strait Islands (ATSI) Australians have endured in the forty years he himself has lived with them.
 Despite the barriers put in his way by these prevailing chauvinistic, pre-colonial attitudes, Grant has become a respected voice in the international journalism community and has held (and continues to occupy) major positions with ABC and SBS, CNN China and currently CNN UAE.
 This, his second book, was written in response to national targeting of Australian Football League player, Adam Goodes, who’s native heritage – something completely beyond his control – was the subject of ongoing negative media attention throughout 2015.